iocrate/netkit/README.md

 - [Documentation - BTW: temporary, requires a more friendly homepage](https://iocrate.github.io/netkit.html)
 - [Documentation zh - BTW: temporary, requires a more friendly homepage](https://iocrate.github.io/zh/netkit.html)

+A new IO engine, which has a (selector) loop pool in multi-thread non-blocking mode, is being developed in **devel** branch.
+Indeed, I am no longer satisfied with the IO engine in standard library.

 Run Test
 ---------